 - i.
-The Plaintiff repeats the particulars subjoined to sub-paragraph 201(c) above. - On 31 July 2019, Mr Nick Toscano, a journalist with The Age ii. wrote to Crown asking for a response to questions about the Riverbank Account and the Southbank Account.
+The Plaintiff repeats the particulars subjoined to sub-paragraph 201(c) above. - ii.
+On 31 July 2019, Mr Nick Toscano, a journalist with The Age wrote to Crown asking for a response to questions about the Riverbank Account and the Southbank Account.
 One question posed by Mr Toscano requested a response to "concerns from law enforcement agencies that multiple crime entities" had deposited proceeds of crimes into those accounts and asking how such entities had been able to deposit those funds.
-Neither Barton (then, CFO at Crown) nor Preston (as AML Compliance Officer and Chief Legal Officer at Crown)in investigating these matters, did not look at the bank statements of either Riverbank or Southbank.
+Neither Barton (then, CFO at Crown) nor Preston (as AML Compliance Officer and Chief Legal Officer at Crown) in investigating these matters, looked at the bank statements of either Riverbank or Southbank.
 Preston provided incorrect advice to the board of Crown, alternatively to Johnston and Felstead and Andy Carr (Senior Vice President, Business Development), by way of a memorandum dated 4 August 2019 that those accounts were dealt with in the same manner as all of Crown's other accounts and were covered by Crown's AML/CTF Policy. - iii.
+Prior to discovery and the filing of expert evidence, other than the matters particularised in (i) and (ii) above, the Plaintiff is not able to say whether Crown undertook any investigation in relation to the matters reported on in the July 2019 Media Reports before publishing the 2019 Response to Media Reports (or at any time thereafter) or, alternatively, no adequate investigation was undertaken and the respects in which any such investigation taken was not adequate.

+- iv.
 Further particulars may be provided following discovery and the filing of expert evidence. - 208.
-Such reviews and investigations as Crown conducted in the Relevant Period did not result in: - (a) Crown materially altering the way in which the Suncity Cash Desk operated;

-- (b) Crown materially altering the way in which Crown permitted funds to be deposited in its casino operations in the Philippines and Macau until the Overseas Debt Repayment Facility was terminated by City of Dreams in around October 2016; - (c) Crown materially altering the way in which the Riverbank Account and Southbank Account were permitted to operate without being monitored for AML/CTF compliance; and/or - (d) Crown implementing a robust process for vetting and performing AML/CTF compliance due diligence on JTOs, JTRs and/or Crown's Junket Participants.
+Such reviews and investigations as Crown conducted in the Relevant Period did not result in: - (a) Crown materially altering the way in which the Suncity Cash Desk operated; - (b) Crown materially altering the way in which Crown permitted funds to be deposited in its casino operations in the Philippines and Macau until the Overseas Debt Repayment Facility was terminated by City of Dreams in around October 2016; - (c) Crown materially altering the way in which the Riverbank Account and Southbank Account were permitted to operate without being monitored for AML/CTF compliance; and/or - (d) Crown implementing a robust process for vetting and performing AML/CTF compliance due diligence on JTOs, JTRs and/or Crown's Junket Participants.